Naas Physiotherapy & Chiropractic Clinic

 At Naas Physiotherapy & Chiropractic Clinic we aim to provide a world class chiropractor service.
-Our chiropractic, Ross Allen, is a Chiropractor, as well as a Physiotherapist.
-Because of this, he has a broad range of skills that can assist you in recovering from your back pain as soon as possible.
+Lead clinical therapist Ross Allen is Ireland’s only dual-qualified Doctor of Chiropractic and Chartered Physiotherapist.
+Because of this, he specialises in the treatment and rehabilitation of back pain and neck pain.
 Certain types of back pain are especially suited to chiropractor management using specific spinal manipulation techniques.
-In other cases, physiotherapy techniques are more appropriate and will give rise to a superior outcome.
+In other cases, physiotherapy techniques are more appropriate and will give rise to a more rapid recovery.

 Based on my own personal experience of back pain and undergoing treatment for this complaint, I have developed an in-depth understanding and passion for treating those suffering with the condition.
 I know how back pain can affect all aspects of your life and can give rise to frustration that can carry over into relationships, work, sleep and general wellbeing.
 Much of my study has been committed to back pain treatment and using novel and leading-edge techniques to address back pain, particularly in cases which have not previously responded to treatment.

 Personal experience of back pain has guided my practice philosophy strongly & has imparted a deep appreciation of the detrimental effects of back pain on quality of life.
 Therefore, I have committed most of my practice life and education to helping others who have similar issues to my own.
-My experience in working across a range of therapies allows me to identify which techniques will benefit your particular presenting complaint.
+My experience in working across a range of therapies allows me to identify which techniques will benefit your particular type of back pain.

 Ross discussing back pain management on KFM radio

 1) B.Sc.
 Physiotherapy from Trinity College, Dublin.